grrrwaaa/courses/film6246/game.md

 ## Games and not-games of interest or inspiration

+Some common themes: traveling; exploring, discovering; being unusual beings, meeting unknown agencies; playing with physics and other simulations; breaking usual geometries; perceptual limits, transferences, and extremes; meeting unknown agencies; non-standard imagery and the importance of sound.

 ### Proteus

 [Proteus](http://www.visitproteus.com) is an "open world exploration game". **It has no specific goals.** Every creature and plant has a unique musical signature.
 The game world is procedurally generated, creating a unique layout each game.
 Non-realistic 8-bit style.
 Slow-paced.